 VPNs are (technically) Illegal in China

-According to the Ministry of Industry and Information Technology, the body in charge of internet regulation in China, VPN usage in the country is a crime.
+According to China’s Ministry of Industry and Information Technology, the government body in charge of internet regulation, VPN usage in the country is a crime.

 Businesses using virtual private networks are only able to do so because they have acquired approval from the government.